loay106/serverless-nodejs-twitter-median/README.md

 1) Twitter offers 2 free search API's - The Standard Search API and The Premium Search API.
    I decided to use The Standard Search API for 2 reasons:
-      - It has the option to return the most recent tweets, in contrary to The Premium Search API.
+      - It has the option to return the most recent tweets, unlike The Premium Search API.
       - It's mostly sufficient: Twitter is a popular website and for any term provided, it's very likely to find 1000 tweets that contain           the term within the last 7 days.

    In case The Standard Search API doesn't find 1000 tweets for a given term, the median function fails.